Video Game: Grand Theft Auto IV: The Ballad of Gay Tony

 Earn Your Happy Ending: Despite ultimately losing the diamonds and nearly killing each other, both Luis and Gay Tony manage to survive, kill Bulgarin, get the Ancelottis off their backs and (presumably) gain new funding from newfound rich friend Yusuf Amir to reopen their clubs.
 Also, the bum finds the diamonds in the trash at the end.

 Hypocrite: While she constantly berates Luis for choosing the lifestyle he currently leads, and keeps urging him to go back to school, she always accepts the heaping wads of cash Luis produces from his pockets every time he visits.
-Luis actually lampshades this at one point.
+Luis gets angry about it at one point.

 Friending Network: Mocked with Bleeter.
 One character bleetsas he is being murdered, and another mission involves chasing a guy across town while deciphering the clues in his asinine posts.